-Transpo ort Infrastructures Number of Investigated potential quarry sites Number of boreholes Number of Investigated potential borrow sources Number. of test pits
+Transport Infrastructures Number of Transport Infrastructures Investigated potential borehol Number of Investigated potential borrow sources Number of test pits

 Pailways Grevet-Chapais 3 6 2 16

 Railways Potential BDH railway 6 12 5 38

 Nemaska 1 2 - -

 Community Waskaganish 2 4 - -

 Access Roads Eastmain 1 2 - -

 Wemindji 2 4 - -

-Based on the desktop assessment and geotechnical field investigation results, a specific report was prepared for each of the transport infrastructure targeted within the Phase I. In each report, the following information are provided:
+Based on the desktop assessment and geotechnical field investigation results, a specific report was prepared for each of the transport infrastructure targeted within Phase I. In each report, the following information are provided:

-- Introduction precising the scope of work and the material requirements for the specific infrastructure; - Methodology of the different aspect of the assessment including desktop assessment, geotechnical field investigation, laboratory testing, calculation of potential suitable material volume and site potential classification;

-- Results including a description of each delineated site, area, expected material thickness, environmental constraints, field investigation and laboratory results, and an estimate of the potential suitable material volume; - Discussion and conclusion regarding material balance in relation to the material needs and available volumes for different types such as granular materials and bedrock.
+- Introduction precising the scope of work and the material requirements for the specific infrastructure; - Methodology of the different aspect of the assessment including desktop assessment, geotechnical field investigation, laboratory testing, calculation of potential suitable material volume and site potential classification; - Results including a description of each delineated site, area, expected material thickness, environmental constraints, field investigation and laboratory results, and an estimate of the potential suitable material volume; - Discussion and conclusion regarding material balance in relation to the material needs and available volumes for different types such as granular materials and bedrock.